 Step 6: Cleaning and final touches

 Cleaning is the last step.
-Here, you need to be careful while disposing of your etching solution and other unwanted material.
-Don’t pour it on a pool or a pond.
-Finally, rinse your PCB carefully and dry it using a clean cloth and there, you have your PCB!
+Here, it would help if you were careful while disposing of your etching solution and other unwanted material.
+Don't pour it on a pool or a pond.
+Finally, rinse your PCB carefully and dry it using a clean cloth, and there, you have your PCB!

-Image 3: An image of copper plating on surfaces to increase thickness
+Image 3: An image of copper plating on surfaces to increase the thickness

 3、Safety Measures While Undertaking PCB Etching